Bardolph-Automation-Inc/bardolph/docs/language.rst

 of red and green yields yellow, green plus blue gives you cyan, and red with blue produces purple.

-With RGB units, each component's intensidy is expressed as a percentage, which can be given as a floating-point number.
-For example, to givee all your lights a somewhat dim purple, you could have:
+With RGB units, each component's intensity is expressed as a percentage, which can be given as a floating-point number.
+For example, to make all your lights a somewhat dim purple, you could have:

 .. code-block:: lightbulb